Shreyas-Rajesh/Cryptography_Notes/Networking/Certificates.md

 #### Root certificates / Trust anchor
 The chain terminates with a Root CA Certificate.
 The Root CA Certificate is always signed by the CA itself.
 The signatures of all certificates in the chain must be verified up to the Root CA Certificate.

+Every CA must publish all certificates that they issue to a log, which anyone can search.

 ![[Certificates_RootCertificate.png]]

+# Trust anchor
+A trust anchor is typically the CA’s _root certificate_ that has been explicitly trusted by a device or application.
+It’s not the CA itself — it’s the certificate that establishes the starting point of trust for the certificate chain.

+## Analogy
+- **CA**: A passport office that issues passports.
+- **Trust Anchor**: The master list of passport offices your country trusts.
+---

+When you connect to a website over HTTPS, the first TLS message sent by the server is the ServerHello containing the server TLS certificate.
+Your browser verifies that the TLS certificate is valid, and if not, will terminate the TLS handshake.
+Verification includes ensuring that:

+- the name on the certificate matches the domain
+- the certificate has not expired
+- the certificate is ultimately signed (via a "chain of trust") by a root key of a Certificate Authority (CA) that's trusted by your browser or operating system